perlDreamer/WebService-Shippo/README.txt

     client will always favour token-based authentication.
 If "api_key" and "api_credentials" are both set manually then it is the most recently set mechanism that defines the HTTP Authorization header.

-  pretty
-    Get or set the state of the attribute influencing the default readability of objects serialized as JSON using the "to_json" method or automatic stringification.

-    * Return the current state of the "pretty" attribute.

-          my $boolean = Shippo->pretty;

-    * Set the state of the "pretty" attribute.

-          Shippo->pretty($boolean);

-    Note: the "to_json" method also takes optional boolean argument that may be set to "true" or "false" to achieve the same effect for a single serialization, regardless of the default currently in force.

-  response
-        my $last_response = Shippo->response;

-    Returns a copy of the "HTTP::Response" resulting from the most recent request.

 EXPORTS
     The "WebService::Shippo" package exports a number of helpful subroutines